GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 - patients undergoing surgical repair of the genitourinary tract;

-- Alternative strategies for the management of urinary incontinence (e.g. condom or intermittent catheters).
+- Alternative strategies for the management of urinary incontinence at home and in hospital (e.g. condom or intermittent catheter use).

 - Infectious complications and adverse events associated with urinary catheterization.

 - Optimum selection of the smallest gauge catheter for free urinary outflow.

 - Correct techniques for catheter insertion and care.

 - Adopting and maintaining the sterile continuously closed system of urinary drainage.

 - Minimizing the duration of the urinary catheterization by daily evaluation of the patient’s condition.